The benefits of a natural cleanse

-We can recognise when our body is in need of a cleanse as we usually start to feel tired and run-down.
+We can often recognise when our body needs some cleansing support as we usually start to feel tired and run-down.
 We might also notice our digestion is a bit sluggish and our skin congested.

 Feeling ‘clogged up’ can also affect our emotional state – we might hold onto negative issues, instead of letting them go.
 Cleansing on all levels is central to being healthy.

-It's best not to go all ‘gung-ho’ if you’ve never attempted cleansing before.
-You’ll likely end up exhausting yourself and potentially doing more harm than good.
+It's best to ease into it gently, especially if you’ve never attempted cleansing before, otherwise you’ll likely end up exhausting yourself and potentially doing more harm than good.